Improving urban edges

 Existing urban hedges are often clipped, sterile habitats.
 By changing peoples’ perception of what a hedge should be, from a neat ‘box’ to a more natural and ‘wild’ hedge, we can improve many urban edges for both biodiversity and for food.

 The Tree Council are chair of Hedgelink, a coalition of organisations passionate about Britain’s hedgerows.
-We also created the Hedgerow Harvest oral history project which contains more information and guidance on how to protect and use your local hedgerows.

 There are no real do’s or don’ts of hedge planting – be as experimental as you like, but follow a few basic guidelines: